Who Founded St. Augustine Florida?

-No city in North America has more historical relevance than St. Augustine, Florida.
+The most historic city in America is clearly St. Augustine, Florida.
 When the King of Spain sent Don Pedro Menendez de Aviles to colonize Florida in 1565, little did he know for the next 250 years the British, French and Spanish would fight for control of the region (and most of Florida).

 Henry Flagler Brings St. Augustine to Modern Times – For the 1800s

-In the late 1800s Henry Flagler invested in St. Augustine and the region in many ways.
-He built the Ponce de Leon Hotel, purchase a railroad to serve Florida’s east coast, bought another hotel and built a bridge over the St. John’s River to facilitate travel.
-Today Flagler College stands where the then elegant Ponce de Leon Hotel stood.
+In the late 1800s, Henry Flagler invested in St. Augustine and the region in many ways.
+He built the Ponce de Leon Hotel, purchased a railroad to serve Florida’s east coast, bought another hotel, and built a bridge over the St. John’s River to facilitate travel.
+Today Flagler College stands where the then-elegant Ponce de Leon Hotel stood.
 Flagler’s holdings went beyond St. Augustine.
 He built or bought hotels up and down Florida’s coast from Jacksonville to Miami.

 Things to do include taking a tour in a horse-drawn carriage.
 Visiting the old Fort Castillo de San Marcos and the Government House Museum.
 Stroll up St, George Street to see the many shops lining both sides of this street (no cars, just walking!).
 Along the way end your hunger at the Prohibition Kitchen.
 This place is huge with a novel menu.
 Of course, Harry’s Bar is the local’s favorite for dinner.
 Just a refreshment?
 Try the Tini Martini Bar – a six-seat fun bar.

-St. Augustine is about 45 minutes from Jacksonville, about 3 1/2 hours from Tampa/St. Petersburg area, Two hours from Orlando and about 5 hours from the Miami area.
+St. Augustine, the most historic city in America, is about 45 minutes from Jacksonville and about 3 1/2 hours from Tampa/St. Petersburg area, two hours from Orlando and about 5 hours from the Miami area.